SpongeBob SquarePants: Theater

-Among the show's most popular memes are the mocking SpongeBob meme, referring to an image macro from the episode, "Little Yellow Book," a screenshot of a surprised Patrick Star from the SpongeBob SquarePants Movie, an image of Spongebob appearing exhausted in the episode, "Nature Pants," and a particularly disheveled illustration of Squidward from "Squid's Day Off."

 Merchandise

 The popularity of SpongeBob SquarePants inspired merchandise from T-shirts to posters.
 In 2009, it was reported that the franchise had generated an estimated $8 billion in merchandising revenue for Nickelodeon.
 The series is also the most distributed property of Paramount Media Networks.
-SpongeBob is viewed in 170 countries speaking 24 languages, and has become "a killer merchandising app".
-The title character and his friends have been used as a theme for special editions of well-known family board games, including Monopoly, Life, and Operation, as well as a SpongeBob SquarePants edition of Ants in the Pants, and Yahtzee.
+SpongeBob is viewed in 170 countries, is available in 24 languages, and has become "a killer merchandising app.".
+The title character and his friends have been used as a theme for special editions of well-known family board games, including Monopoly, Life, and Operation, l Ants in the Pants, and Yahtzee.

 In 2001, Nickelodeon signed a marketing deal with Target Corporation and Burger King, expanding its merchandising.
 The popularity of SpongeBob has translated well into sales.
 In 2002, SpongeBob SquarePants dolls sold at a rate of 75,000 per week—faster than Tickle Me Elmo dolls were selling at the time.
-SpongeBob has gained popularity in Japan, specifically with Japanese women.
-Nickelodeon's parent company Viacom purposefully targeted marketing at women there.
-Skeptics initially doubted that SpongeBob could be popular in Japan, as the character's design is very different from already popular designs for Hello Kitty and Pikachu.
-Ratings and merchandise sales showed SpongeBob SquarePants has caught on with parents and with college audiences.
+SpongeBob gained popularity in Japan, specifically with Japanese women.
+Nickelodeon's parent company, Viacom, purposefully targeted marketing at women there.
+Skeptics initially doubted that SpongeBob could be popular in Japan, as the character's design is very different from those of characters such as Japanese cultural icons Hello Kitty and Pikachu.
+Ratings and merchandise sales showed SpongeBob SquarePants had caught on with parents and with college audiences.
 In a 2013 promotion, college-oriented website Music.com gave away 80,000 SpongeBob T-shirts, four times more than during a similar promotion for Comedy Central's South Park.

 Kids' meal tie-ins have been released in fast food restaurants in many parts of the world, including Burger King in Europe and North America, as well as Wendy's in North America, and Hungry Jack's in Australia.
 A McDonald's Happy Meal tie-in with SpongeBob-themed Happy Meal boxes and toys was released in Europe and other international markets in the summer of 2007.
-In Australia, the advertisement for the McDonald's SpongeBob Happy Meal won the Pester Power Award because the ads enticed young children to want its food because of the free toy.
+In Australia, the advertisement for the McDonald's SpongeBob Happy Meal won the Pester Power Award because the ads enticed young children to desire its food because of the free toy.
 As a tie-in beverage for the DVD release of The SpongeBob SquarePants Movie, 7-Eleven released the limited edition Under-the-Sea Pineapple Slurpee in March 2004.
 Pirate's Booty released limited edition SpongeBob SquarePants Pirate's Booty snacks in 2013.